weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ##Conclusions

 You have used Weave out-of-the-box within the Amazon Container Management service or ECS and used Weave for both service discovery and load balancing between containers running in Amazon EC2 instances.
+In addition to this, you were introduced to the `Weave Scope` cloud service for visualizing and monitoring a Weave container network.

 Weave runs regardless of whether it was executed on the same or on different hosts, and can even run across completely different cloud providers if necessary.

-You can easily adapt this example and use it as a template for your own implementation.
-We would be very happy to hear any of your thoughts or issues via [email](mailto:help@weave.works) or [Twitter](https://twitter.com/weaveworks).
+You can easily adapt these examples and use them as a templates in your own implementation.
+We would be very happy to hear any of your thoughts or issues via [Help and Support](http://weave.works/help/index.html).

-###Find Out More
+###Further Reading

 * [Automatic Discovery with weavedns](https://github.com/weaveworks/weave/blob/master/site/weavedns.md)
 * [Weave - Weaving Containers into Applications](https://github.com/weaveworks/weave)